AAnirudh07/Deepreach-2D-System/robot_reachability_analysis/README.md

 ```
 ![BRT for safeset](assets/brt_safeset_05m_experiment.png)

 The results of the experiment align with the intuition above.

-At each time point, the BRT is a disc of radius $T + 0.5$ centered at the origin.
+- As per the second definition in [this](#cases-considered) section, the safe set is all regions outside the disc of radius $T + 0.5$ centered at the origin (blue region).

 3. BRT for Goal Reachability
 ```